Ambien Addiction Treatment

 It is possible to develop a physical dependency on Ambien, which should be discussed with your doctor.
 A physical Ambien dependency occurs when the body adjusts to the presence of the medication and depends on that medication to function normally.
 An Ambien prescription can include dosing instructions from your doctor to taper off the medication to reduce and eliminate this physical dependency.
 This type of medication management is important—those who are physically dependent on Ambien will experience withdrawal symptoms if they stop their Ambien prescription too suddenly.
 If the withdrawal symptoms are extreme, they could drive the patient to continue using the substance despite significant harm—the definition of addiction.

-The signs and symptoms of Ambien withdrawal can include:
+Ambien withdrawal symptoms can include:

 - Abdominal and muscle cramps